 For more assistance from Veritas Prep, check out their free GRE articles and resources section.
 There, you will learn how to save time on test day, tackle the most challenging questions, and build confidence while preparing for the GRE.
-You will also have the chance to familiarise yourself with the structure and components of the test and become a more effective test-taker.
+You will also have the chance to familiarize yourself with the structure and components of the test and become a more effective test-taker.

 2. GRE study guide

-A comprehensive study guide which designed to help students get their bearings at the start of their GRE preparation.
+A comprehensive study guide was designed to help students get their bearings at the start of their GRE preparation.
 The guide is packed with all kinds of useful information such as a description of the sections and an explanation of the scoring system.
 You can learn how to choose a study strategy and also find a lot of other helpful tips.

 3. Powerprep II

-The Powerprep II software offers free online practice tests from ETS, the organisation that administers the GRE.
+The Powerprep II software offers free online practice tests from ETS, the organization that administers the GRE.
 You can also learn the basics of the test, such as how the calculator works or how to flag and return to questions.

 This free software includes the option to take practice tests under extended time and extra break conditions.